feluelle/airflint/README.md

 > Enforce Best Practices for all your Airflow DAGs. ⭐

+⚠️ **airflint is still in alpha stage and has not been tested with real world Airflow DAGs.
+Please report any issues you face via [GitHub Issues](https://github.com/feluelle/airflint/issues), thank you. 🙏**

 ## 🧑‍🏫 Rules

 - [x] Use function-level imports instead of top-level imports[^1][^2] (see [Top level Python Code](https://airflow.apache.org/docs/apache-airflow/stable/best-practices.html#top-level-python-code))